-Clothes as per season, sunglasses/spare glasses or contact lenses, pair of casual shoes, washing kit, shaving kit, towel, hat, umbrella, camera, film and accessories, maps, insect repellent, hand cream, small sewing kit & safety pins, torch or flash light with spare batteries, mirror, sun screen cream, lip salve or soluble aspirin, antiseptic cream, preparation for the relief of sunburn.
-You may not be tuned to the Asian drugs so it is always better to bring own brand.
+Clothes as per season, sunglasses/spare glasses or contact lenses, pair of casual shoes, washing kit, shaving kit, towel, hat, umbrella, camera, film and accessories, maps, insect repellent, hand cream, small sewing kit & safety pins, torch or flashlight with spare batteries, mirror, sunscreen cream, lip salve or soluble aspirin, antiseptic cream, preparation for the relief of sunburn.
+You may not be tuned to the Asian drugs so it is always better to bring your own brand.

 Bhutan Travel Guide for Photography in Bhutan:

-Bhutan is best place to visit if you love to take picture.
-Best time to travel Bhutan for photography is Spring and Autumn.
+Bhutan is the best place to visit if you love to take pictures.
+The best time to travel to Bhutan for photography is Spring and Autumn.

 The photographic opportunities on all trips are immense.
-If you wish to record the local people, their houses and shops etc. You can always ask by gesture, if it’s ok to take pictures.
-Also while visiting Dzongs, monasteries, and religious institutions; please follow your guide’s instruction carefully.
-Photography inside the Dzongs and monuments are not allowed.
+If you wish to record the local people, their houses and shops etc. You can always ask by gesture if it’s ok to take pictures.
+Also while visiting Dzongs, monasteries, and religious institutions; please follow your guide’s instructions carefully.
+Photography inside the Dzongs and monuments is not allowed.
 Although films and batteries are available locally, it is best to bring it yourself.

 Filming regulations in Bhutan: